happyleeyi/MCDSVDD-for-SHM/README.md

 If we use the traditional SVDD instead of Multi Class Deep SVDD, the top accuracy was __0.584__

 If we use the anomaly detection using autoencoder method, the accuracy was __0.582__ when the dimension of latent vector space was 32

+If we use the KDE method for anomaly detection, the top accuracy was __0.354__ when the dimension of latent vector space was 64